anjieliu121/meyers_database/documentation.md

 # Feature 5 Data Visualization
 * Package used: Tailwindcss (Postcss & Autoprefixer)
-* UI library referenced: Flowbite (built with Tailwindcss classes)
+* UI library referenced
+  - Flowbite (built with Tailwindcss classes)
+  - Shadcn/ui (built with Radix UI & Tailwindcss classes)

+## Feature 5.1 Scrollable categorical input

+I added a maximum height property (`tw-max-h-[8rem]`) and changed `tw-overflow-hidden` to `tw-overflow-auto` for the `DropdownMenuPrimitive.Content` component in `dropdown-menu.jsx`.

 ## Bug 5.1 ReferenceError: Buffer is not defined
 * Cause: The `csv-parse` package uses the core Node.js module `buffer` that is not supported in some browsers.
 * Solution: Install the `vite-plugin-node-polyfills` package into `devDependencies` and include the package as a plugin in `vite.config.js`.
 More detailed instructions can be found on the [installation website](https://www.npmjs.com/package/vite-plugin-node-polyfills).